Schr\"odinger equation on noncompact symmetric spaces: Pointwise estimates of the Schr odinger kernel

 \subsection{Large time kernel estimate}

 Assume that $|t|\ge1$.
-In this case, we establish the following pointwise kernel estimate, by using the standard stationary phase method and the elementary estimate \eqref{S2 Density Estimates} about the Plancherel density and its derivatives.
+In this case, we establish the following pointwise kernel estimate, by using the standard stationary phase method based on the elementary estimate \eqref{S2 Density Estimates}. \begin{theorem} There exist an integer $N>\max\lbrace{d,D}\rbrace$ and a constant $C>0$ such that